AriFordsham/GHCWiki/type-functions-solving.md

 - Rules applying to family equalities:

-  - IdenticalLHS only applies to family equalities (both local and wanteds)
+  - IdenticalLHS only applies to family equalities (both local and wanteds) - MAYBE only when at least one of the equalities is a local (see email).
   - Top only applies to family equalities (both locals and wanteds)

 >